Baja Fish Tacos are a Weight Watchers dish, with seasoned broiled fish pieces in corn tortillas, topped with a crunchy slaw and creamy taco sauce!

 Low In WW Smart Points

-The recipe makes 8 tacos, serves 4 people ( 2 tacos per serving), and if following the WW Freestyle plan, is 6 Weight Watchers Smart Points per serving.
+The recipe makes 8 tacos, serves 4 people (2 tacos per serving), and if you are following the WW Freestyle plan, is 6 Weight Watchers Smart Points per serving.

 How To Make Baja Fish Tacos